 More product groups and more data

 Together with retailers and suppliers, we are constantly looking at what more data needs to be shared, for example for e-commerce, to comply with legislation or for sustainability purposes.
-We determine which data is important to them and add it to the data model.
+We determine which data is important and add it to the data model.

 Data quality must improve

-Only when data is correct, complete and up to date it contributes to (online) purchases, correctly informing consumers, efficient logistic processes and compliance with legislation.
+Only when data is correct, complete and up to date it contributes to (online) purchases, informing consumers, efficient logistic processes and compliance with legislation.

 Supermarkets, drugstores and consumers - in short, everyone - wants to be able to rely on product information.
 The challenge is to get product information in GS1 Data Source right and keep it there.
 That's what the data quality programme is all about.